-The FTA is one of DOT's 10 modes of transportation and provides financial and technical assistance to local public transit systems.
-FTA also oversees safety measures and helps develop next-generation technology research through policy development, hazard investigation, data collection, risk analysis, oversight programs and information sharing.
+The FTA is an agency within DOT that provides financial and technical assistance to local public transit systems.
+The FTA also oversees safety measures and helps develop next-generation technology research through policy development, hazard investigation, data collection, risk analysis, oversight programs and information sharing.
 The FTA represents all of the DOT Administrations on the RRT3 membership, including: